×

 HGS Fareham Evening Group Events & Meetings

-We have resumed in-person meetings although we will continue to hold our January and February meetings via Zoom.
+Most of our meetings are held in-person meetings although we will continue to hold our January and February meetings via Zoom.
 There may be other occasional meetings held via Zoom, so please do check to see the type of meeting.

 If you are interested in attending a Zoom talk, please contact us using the below form no later than 24 hours prior to the talk to be added to the invitation list.
 Remember to include your membership number or indicate if you are a guest.